Northland Community Foundation

 Please include a copy of your organization’s annual budget, and your most recent IRS form 990.

 All applications must be submitted online by 5:00 p.m.
-CST on the due date through the online grant application.
+Central on the due date through the online grant application.

 NCF will not provide grants for: